livecode/this-week-in-livecode/_posts/2018-07-09-this-week-in-livecode-136.markdown

 - [Bug 21402 - AWSS3PutBucket fails when creating a bucket in a region other than us-east-1](http://quality.livecode.com/show_bug.cgi?id=21402)

-The user provided useful info, a detailed recipe as well as a helpful sample stack that allowed us to test, confirm and fix the problem quickly.
+The user provided useful info, a detailed recipe as well as a helpful sample stack that allowed us to test and confirm the problem quickly.

 ### Help needed!